What is Optic Neuritis?

 MS-associated optic neuritis (typically MOG35-55-seronegative) and MOGAD optic neuritis (MOG-IgG seropositive) have overlapping clinical presentations but distinct immunopathological mechanisms and differential responses to treatment.
 MS optic neuritis is predominantly T cell-mediated; MOGAD optic neuritis involves pathogenic MOG-IgG that activates complement at the optic nerve axolemma, producing a more severe inflammatory response and a greater risk of incomplete acuity recovery.
 AQP4-IgG-positive NMOSD optic neuritis represents a third mechanistic class, targeting astrocytic AQP4 and producing astrocytopathy-driven secondary demyelination.
 These three mechanistic classes have distinct translational implications: therapies that work in T cell-driven EAE may fail in MOG-IgG or AQP4-IgG models, and vice versa.
 Selecting the right model for the target mechanism is critical for preclinical drug development.

-The development of B cell-dependent EAE models that incorporate MOG-specific antibody responses (Joly et al., 2022) and MOGAD-specific FcRn blockade models (Remlinger et al., 2022) now enables direct comparison of T cell vs. humoral immune mechanisms with a shared functional endpoint.
-For the broader MOGAD and NMOSD model landscape, see Ocular Inflammation and Immune-Mediated Eye Disease.
-For a focused treatment of MOG-antibody-associated disorder models, see MOG-Antibody-Associated Disorder.
+The development of B cell-dependent EAE models that incorporate MOG-specific antibody responses (Joly et al., 2022, J Neuroinflammation) and MOGAD-specific FcRn blockade models (Remlinger et al., 2022, Neurol Neuroimmunol Neuroinflamm.) now enables direct comparison of T cell vs. humoral immune mechanisms with a shared functional endpoint.

 How Striatech products help